raw1z/facteur/README.markdown

       mailbox :public_mailbox
     end

 The previous example declare two mailboxes that will be created for each user.
-The mailboxes are created just after the user was created itself.
+The mailboxes are created when they are first accessed.
 Facteur generates for you two methods to access your mailboxes :

     # assuming that 'login' and 'password' are fields defined for the User model
     @john = User.create(:login => 'john', :password => 'pass')

     # Now, the mailboxes exist and they can be accessed
-    @john.private_mailbox #=> returns the private mailbox
+    @john.private_mailbox #=> generates and returns the private mailbox
-    @john.public_mailbox #=> returns the public mailbox
+    @john.public_mailbox #=> generates and returns the public mailbox

     # To check the mailboxes which where defined
     User.mailboxes #=> [{:name=>:private_mailbox, :default=>true}, {:name=>:public_mailbox}]

 It is also possible to create a mailbox dynamically.
-This mailbox will not be available to all the user but only  to the user who created it :
+This mailbox will not be available for all the users but only for the user who created it :

     @john.create_mailbox(:new_mailbox) #=> true
     User.mailboxes #=> [{:name=>:private_mailbox, :default=>true}, {:name=>:public_mailbox}]